CMFuertes/Progressive-Budget/README.md

 ## Tests

-Consistent use 'npm' start to see if the application is running in order to seek out any errors.
+Consistent use 'npm start' to see if the application is running in order to seek out any errors.

 ## Contributing